jump-dev/JuMP.jl/docs/src/expressions.md

 ### Constructors

-A third was to create an affine expression is by the `AffExpr` constructor.
+A third way to create an affine expression is by the `AffExpr` constructor.
 The first argument is the constant term, and the remaining arguments are variable-coefficient pairs.